prakash-chakraborty/free-tshirts-stickers-and-swag-for-developers/README.md

 This awesome list contains currently available free tshirts, free stickers and other free swags for developers :smiley:

+Star :star: the repo for your reference.

-For future updates and private giveaways, Star :star: the repo or [subscribe](https://www.patreon.com/join/prakashchakraborty?).
+For updates in email and my private giveaways, [subscribe!](https://www.patreon.com/join/prakashchakraborty?)

 ### Shortcuts